 Do you serve food?

 Concessions are sold on both the orchestra and balcony levels.
-No food or drink is allowed in the theatre.
+No food or drink is allowed in the theater.

 Can I bring my drink and snack to my seat?